-Brightly colored and flavor-packed tomatoes make this pasta pomodoro sauce recipe one to make over and over again.
-You can freeze some for later, or use it all up over a plate full of spaghetti noodles.
+Brightly colored and flavor-packed tomatoes make this pasta Pomodoro sauce recipe one to make over and over again.
+You can freeze some for later, or use it all up over a plate of spaghetti noodles.

 And just to clear the air, store-bought spaghetti sauce is by no means looked down upon!
-Heck, I grew up on that stuff and still love to drown a bed of penne pasta in it or make this easy Roasted Vegetable Pasta Bake with it.
+Heck, I grew up on that stuff and still love to drown a bed of penne pasta in it or make this easy Roasted Vegetable Pasta Bake.

-But the depth of flavor from sautéing a skillet full of fresh Campari tomatoes, cloves of garlic, and basil leaves is one that is extremely difficult to find in a jar.
+But the depth of flavor from sautéing a skillet full of fresh Campari tomatoes, cloves of garlic, and basil leaves is extremely difficult to find in a jar.
+And it’s so simple to do!

 What is Pomodoro Sauce?